Learn Herbalism with the Herbal Academy

 Those of you who have been around for a bit know that I am a plant person.
 I have big garden, and have firmly embraced wildcrafting (learning to use wild plants for food and medicine).
 What I haven't had is a formal opportunity to learn herbalism.
 Other than some interesting conversations with the neighbors about how to put some of their weeds to use, there simply aren't many herby people nearby.
 One of my wildcrafting mentors passed away, and the other moved out of state, so I'm back on my own again.

 I've looked into some formal herbalism training.
-Besides not being nearby, what I found was prohibitively expensive – $810, $2500, $8010 and so on.
+Besides not being nearby, what I found was prohibitively expensive.
 I don't need really heavy duty training – I just want to be able to take care of my family and friends and share more basic herbal remedies with others.

-Enter the Homestead Bloggers Network, and my new friends at the Herbal Academy of New England (HANE).
-Those of you who follow Common Sense Homesteading on Facebook have likely seen some of their articles.
+Then I found the Herbal Academy.
+Those of you who follow Common Sense Home on Facebook have likely seen some of their articles.
 I was given the opportunity to go through their herbal course at a discount in return for sharing my experience with all of you.

 Learn Herbalism Online with the Intermediate Herbal Course